Folux/challenge/README.md

 ## How this project can be continued in the future

-This project provides a very basic counting algorythim that only works on a single node.
+This project provides a very basic counting algorithm that only works on a single node.
 When there is a bigger amount of data being pushed to the incoming topic then it would be probably be better to use a more sophisticated solution that can handle parallel counting und multiple consumers in a cluster, that are polling from a bigger Kafka cluster with multiple brokers.